Don't Worry Darling: Plot

 Afterwards, Alice tries to tell Jack what Frank said, but he rebukes her.
 Desperate, she begs him to leave Victory with her.
 He feigns agreement, then lets Frank's men take her away.
-Dr. Collins gives Alice electroshock therapy, during which she sees herself in the 21st century, as surgical resident Alice Warren and living with the unemployed Jack.
+Dr. Collins gives Alice electroconvulsive therapy, during which she sees herself in the 21st century, as surgical resident Alice Warren, living with the unemployed Jack.
 After treatment, Alice resumes her life in Victory, but soon deduces the visions are actually memories.
 Confronted by Alice, Jack confesses the truth: Victory is a simulated world created by Frank, where he and the other men lead their version of perfect lives; the women they have in the simulation are unaware that everything in Victory, including their children, is artificial.

 When the men leave for work each day, they actually log out of the simulation for real jobs to pay for their wives to stay there.
 Jack argues that Alice was miserable in the real world, while here they can finally be happy.
 However, Alice is livid that she is there.
-Jack begs Alice to stay, forcefully grabbing her, prompting her to smash a whiskey glass over his head, killing him in both the simulation and reality.
+Jack begs Alice to stay, forcefully grabbing her, prompting her to smash a whiskey tumbler over his head, killing him in both the simulation and reality.
 Frank immediately hears of Jack's death.
 Bunny finds Alice and admits she has always known about the simulation, but chose to stay to be with her children, who died in real life.
-She warns Alice she will be killed if she does not get to Headquarters, the simulation's exit portal.
+She warns Alice that she will be killed if she does not get to Headquarters, the simulation's exit portal.
 Alice silently confronts the neighborhood, and as small explosions begin, the husbands panic.

 Fleeing by car, Alice is chased by Dr. Collins and Frank's men.
 She maneuvers them into fatally crashing into each other.
 Meanwhile, Shelley fatally stabs Frank to take control of Victory.
 Arriving at Headquarters, Alice has a final vision of Jack, then puts her hands on Headquarters before Frank's men can reach her.
 Various romantic scenes mixed with memories and visions of herself in the real world flash, then the screen cuts to black as Alice gasps for air.